isaac88/istio-certified-associate-ica-exam/2_traffic_management/README.md

 ### Ex4: Traffic Shifting: Weight-based HTTP routing

-**Deploy BookingInfo app**
+Requirements:

+* Deploy BookinInfo app
-You will use send 50% of traffic to reviews:v1 and 50% to reviews:v3.
-Then, you will complete the migration by sending 100% of traffic to reviews:v3.
+* You will send 50% of traffic to reviews:v1 and 50% to reviews:v3 service.
+* Then, you will complete the migration by sending 100% of traffic to reviews:v3.
+* Check that is working as expected.

 <details>
   <summary>Solution</summary>